zry656565/jblog/_posts/2013-01-01-1950s-called-wanted-toolbox-back.md

 Our current toolbox for software creation has an inherent limitation at its very foundation: low bandwidth.
 One-dimensional, sequential text utilises only our sense of sight, and is interpreted by a small section of our brains, forming a "bridge" or "proxy" for meaning and expression.

-The high-level goal of computer programming is to create highly customised tools: A video player app is a tool for playing specific kinds of moving pictures synchronised with audio.
+The high-level goal of computer programming is to enable the creation of highly customised tools: A video player app is a tool for playing specific kinds of moving pictures synchronised with audio.
 The game on your smartphone that you play on the bus is a tool for creating feelings of accomplishment.
 The system of a bank is a specialised tool that keeps track of who has what money.

 ## What about tomorrow?